dv-a96/CGI-ML-project/README.md

 # CGI-ML-project
 #### Authors: Shahr Samur & Dvir Adler

+## Dataset
+In our project we mainly used two Datasets:
+* MNIST
+* Wrist

+The wrist dataset is a publicly available dataset of wrist X-ray images which we later preprocessed to generate GI measurements for training and evaluating our neural network model.
+You can download the dataset from here.

 ## Code Parts
 Our project consists of three code parts, each contained in its respective folder: